Selecting multiple rows into a single row - Oracle 11g feature

 Syntax :

-• As a group-set aggregate, the function operates on and returns an output row for each group defined by the GROUP BY clause.
+LISTAGGoperates on all rows and returns a single output row. - As a group-set aggregate, the function operates on and returns an output row for each group defined by the

-• As an analytic function, LISTAGG partitions the query result set into groups based on one or more expression in the query_partition_clause.
+LISTAGGpartitions the query result set into groups based on one or more expression in thequery_partition_clause.

 The arguments to the function are subject to the following rules:

-• The measure_expr can be any expression.
-Null values in the measure column are ignored.
+measure_exprcan be any expression.
+Null values in the measure column are ignored. - The

 WITHIN GROUP (ORDER BY hire_date, last_name) "Emp_list",